Fantasy Football Strategy

 When you arrive on draft day you need to have a few things in order to truly be prepared.
 You'll need a blank roster sheet, a top 200 players list, a list of your rankings and tiers, your computer, a pen, and your personal cheat sheet.
 Some of these things can be incorporated together, such as the top 200, tiers, and cheat sheet.
 The importance and things needed for each are listed below.

-Blank Roster Sheet
+Bring Blank Roster Sheets

-As you draft you'll need to see who you've chosen along the way.
+As you draft, you'll need to see who you've chosen along the way.
 Most drafts last a few hours and it's easy to forget how many players you have at a certain position, what areas you still need, and how many picks you have left.
 By bringing a blank sheet and filling it out as you go, you have a reference and don't need to worry about those things anymore.
 Make sure your roster list has the exact number of positions and picks your league allows.
 There's nothing worse than drafting for a team with two RBs and only being allowed to use one.

-Top 200 Players List
+Bring Your Own Top 200 Players List

 You will find these lists everywhere once preseason starts.
 It will be hard to tell which one to follow, especially because NFL, ESPN, CBS, and every other network will have their own experts saying different things.
 What I typically do is get a list for scratching off random names, and a list from a site that averages the ranks from various sites.
 It will take a few minutes to find a site that lets you do this, but once you do it helps you get a clear consensus from all the experts on who they think will play best that season.

-Rankings and Tiers List
+Bring a Rankings and Tiers List

 Your rankings and tiers list is the most important part of your draft.
 This is your guide to who you've decided is the best group of players to be picked for your teams.
 You'll know how many tier 1 players you think are available, and how you've ranked each player.
 It's a good rule of thumb to color code your tiers so it's easy to glance and find them in the list of hundreds of players.
 It's also good to give an indicator or color to top 5 ranked players at their position, as well as top 50 players overall.
 This can help you in later rounds when you aren't sure who to pick, especially if it's late and you find a top 50 player still sitting on the board waiting to be snatched up.